zettsu-t/sudokusse/sudokusse.md

 set 9 to `*`.

 Now we can extend this rule.
-To find a unique candidate of a cell, collect numbers not used in cells of a row, column and box that the cell belongs.
+To find a unique candidate of a cell, collect numbers not used in cells of a row, column, and box that the cell belongs.
 For example,

 ```text